Live from the Southern Command in sunny South Florida.

 Some people are saying that.

-Robin Wright, anyway, made waves in Washington this week when she said she had it on good authority for an unnamed Obama regime official, that reporters really do sleep with their Capitol Hill sources, just as characters in this show do.
+Robin Wright, anyway, made waves in Washington this week when she said she had it on good authority for an unnamed Obama regime official that reporters really do sleep with their Capitol Hill sources, just as characters in this show do.

-On the audio sound bites, this is the five, Eric Bowling is co-hosting, and he uh mentions what Robin Wright said about sources and journalists sleeping with each other in D.C.
-He's acting kind of dubious of it, and Beckle weighs in.
+And he mentions what Robin Wright said about sources and journalists sleeping with each other in D.C.
+He's acting kind of dubious of it.

 Are you kidding me?